Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 15:20 I think that's what that's for.

-15:21 - Okay, I'll have to research that a little bit more.
+15:21 I'll have to research that a little bit more.

 15:23 Anyway, the dunder methods around context managers, which is actually kind of a funny thing.

-15:30 I think that I've read a lot of tutorials around context managers, and sometimes they like try to tell you
+15:30 I think that I've read a lot of tutorials around context managers and sometimes they like try to tell you how to build one up from scratch.

-15:38 Now, I've never built one up from scratch.
+15:38 I've never built one up from scratch.

-15:45 Anyway, containers and collections, if you're gonna do a container that you want length to work with or to iterate through,
+15:47 If you're going to do a container that you want length to work with or to iterate through, you need some dunder methods for that.

 15:56 Callability is one I've used frequently.

-16:00 You can create an object that's callable if your class has a call method,
+15:59 You can create an object that's callable if your class has a call method, which is kind of fun to make callable objects.

-16:11 A bunch of arithmetic operators so you can overload things.
+16:09 A bunch of arithmetic operators so you can overload things.

-16:14 In place, built-in function, built-in math functions, attribute access, all sorts of dunder methods for you.
+16:13 In place, built-in function, built-in math functions, attribute access, all sorts of dunder methods for you.

 16:20 So anyway, if you're thinking of overloading a class so that it can deal with different built-in operators,

-16:29 check out Trey's article.
+16:28 check out Trey's article.

-16:30 - Yeah, that's pretty nuts.
+16:30 Yeah, that's pretty nuts.

 16:35 It's like, I think I knew these.

-16:36 I was like, actually, no, there's more stuff.
+16:36 Like, actually, no, there's more stuff.

-16:39 - Yeah, there's a lot.
+16:39 Yeah, there's a lot.

-16:41 I like the orderability though.
+16:41 I like the orderability, though.

-16:47 - Yeah, yeah, indeed.
+16:47 Yeah, yeah, indeed.

-16:49 Sorting is good.
+16:48 Sorting is good.

 16:50 The one that I think is news to me, maybe the casting ones, but also the string formatting one.

-17:01 I mean, not necessarily would do that exactly, but just weird, right?
+17:00 I mean, not necessarily would do that exactly, but just weird, right?

-17:04 - Yeah, I'll have to play with that.
+17:03 Yeah, I'll have to play with that.

-17:05 - Yeah, all right, let's talk about this next one, a lockbox.
+17:06 Let's talk about this next one, a lockbox.

 17:08 I don't think this is Python exactly.